serokell/qtah/README.nix.md

 Nix expressions are provided to ease building Qtah within [Nixpkgs](https://nixos.org/nixpkgs).
 Qtah can be inserted into Nixpkgs with the following overrides, after updating `qtahDir` as appropriate for your environment.
-Cppop must already be at `haskellPackages.cppop`; if it's not, follow the similar setup instructions for Cppop.
+Hoppy must already be at `haskellPackages.hoppy`; if it's not, follow the similar setup instructions for Hoppy.

     packageOverrides = let qtahDir = /my/projects/qtah.git; in pkgs: rec {
       qtah-cpp = pkgs.callPackage (qtahDir + /qtah/cpp) {